 - otherwise, the SCEF shall accumulate all of the configuration results and/or monitoring event reports received from the HSS for the group members until the Group Reporting Guard Time expires.
 Then the SCEF shall send an HTTP POST request message to the SCS/AS including a reference to the related monitoring subscription, and a list of configuration failure result if received for the group members, and the "monitoringEventReports" attribute including a list of monitoring event reports at the Group Reporting Guard Time.

-- If the Partial_group_cancellation feature is supported, upon the cancellation of UE(s) within the active group identified by the "excludedExternalIds" and/or "excludedMsisdns" attributes is successful, the SCEF shall,
+- If the Partial_group_cancellation feature is supported,

+- upon the cancellation of UE(s) within the active group identified by the "excludedExternalIds" and/or "excludedMsisdns" attributes is successful, the SCEF shall,

 - if the maximum number of reports applies to the monitoring event configuration of the cancelled UE(s), set the stored number of reports of the indicated UE(s) to the maximum number of reports;